Shared Stewardship and Ethical Returns

 We invite any requests for possible ethical returns or questions about the policy to be submitted via email to NMNHEthicalStewards@si.edu.

-Since its founding in 1846, the Smithsonian has developed one of the largest scientific collections of human remains in the world.
-Most of the 30,000 individuals are held by our museum and were acquired during the 19th and early 20th centuries.
-Their remains have facilitated scientific research by aiding in our understanding of human evolution and the advancement of forensic science and modern medical practices.
+Since its founding in 1846, the Smithsonian has developed scientific collections of human remains.
+Most of the 30,000 individuals in our museum were acquired during the 19th and early 20th centuries.
+Their remains have facilitated scientific research by aiding in our understanding of human variation and the advancement of forensic science and modern medical practices.

 The human remains held by the Smithsonian come from many sources, including archaeological excavation, transfers from government agencies, and donations from museums, universities, hospitals, and individuals.